jamesplease/fade-dropdown-menu/README.md

 CSS3 Dropdown with Fade
 ========================

 In the past, dropdown menus were only possible through Javascript.
-Now, we can use CSS3 to achieve pretty much every traditional dropdown effects.
+Nowadays we can use CSS3 to achieve pretty much every traditional dropdown effect.

 This dropdown menu is [semantic][sem] & entirely CSS3.